keras-team/keras-io/guides/md/keras_hub/stable_diffusion_3_in_keras_hub.md

 ---
 ## Image-to-image task

-It is possible to use a referece image as the starting point for the diffusion process.
-This requires an additional module in the pipeline -- the encoder of the VAE model.
+A reference image can be used as a starting point for the diffusion process.
+This requires an additional module in the pipeline: the encoder from the VAE model.

 The reference image is encoded by the VAE encoder into the latent space, where noise is then added.
-The subsequent steps follow the same procedure as the text-to-image task.
+The subsequent denoising steps follow the same procedure as the text-to-image task.

 The input format becomes a dict with the keys `"images"`, `"prompts"` and optionally `"negative_prompts"`.